mhanchet/VASPCat/README.md

 VaspCat
 =======

-Package for generating VASP input files from crystal geometry input.
+Package for generating VASP files from crystal geometry input.